Complaints process

 • Complaint submitted: Notifier submits concerns about non-observance of OECD Guidelines.

-• Coordination stage: AusNCP consults with National Contact Points of other countries to see who should lead on the complaint.
-Estimated time: 2 months.
+• Coordination stage: AusNCP consults with National Contact Points of other countries to determine lead responsibility (estimated 2 months).

-• Initial Assessment: Examiner decides whether the complaint merits further consideration.
-Estimated time: 3 months.
+• Initial Assessment: Examiner decides whether the complaint merits further consideration (estimated 3 months).

-• If No, a Final Statement is released, and the process ends.
+• No: A Final Statement is released and the process ends.

-• If Yes, an Initial Assessment statement is published, and the process moves to Phase 2 for dispute resolution.
+• Yes: An Initial Assessment statement is published and the process moves to Phase 2.

 Phase 2: Dispute resolution (good offices)